jschultz/argrecord/README.rst

 Default behaviour
 .................

 Run the script ``argreplay`` to re-run the commands that produced a logfile (or initial section of an output file).
-The default behaviour of ``argreplay`` is to read a series of *recipes* from a logfile, detecting the name of the script and the input and output file(s) of each.
+The default behaviour is to read a series of *recipes* from a logfile, detecting the name of the script and the input and output file(s) of each.
 Once it has read all the recipes, it processes them in reverse order.
-When it finds a command that needs to be re-run (because one or more of its input files is younger than one or more of its output files) it re-runs that command, before proceeding to the previous recipe.
+When it finds a command that needs to be re-run (because one or more of its input files is younger than one or more of its output files) it re-runs that command, then proceeds to the previous recipe.
 When a command is re-run, it typically creates a new output file that is an input file for the previous recipe, so that will in turn need to be re-run.
 The process continues until all the recipes have been processed, or a command returns an error.

 Pipes
 .....
-If ``argreplay`` encounters a command with no input file(s), it assumes that the input was a pipe from the next command in the logfile.
-This means that the input(s) from the next command are treated as input(s) for the sequence of commands.
+If ``argreplay`` encounters a recipe with no input file(s), it assumes that the input was a pipe from the following recipe, and treats the two recipes together as a single entity.
 Arbitrarily many commands may be piped together in this way.

 Variable substitution
 .....................